Bion of Smyrna

 Bion (Βίων /ˈbaɪɒn/) was an ancient Greek bucolic poet from Smyrna, probably active at the end of the second or beginning of the first century BC.
 He is named in the Suda as one of three canonical bucolic poets alongside Theocritus and Moschus.
 One long poem about Adonis and seventeen shorter fragments of his poetry survive.

 Life

 According to the Suda Bion was from Phlossa, which is not otherwise known but may have been one of the villages which made up Smyrna.
 Ancient sources do not record Bion's dates or any details about his life, but he likely was active in the late second or early first century BC.
-An epitaph to Bion says that he was poisoned and implies that he died young.
+He seems to have been influenced by his fellow bucolic poet Moschus, who was active in the mid-second century, and to have been known by Meleager of Gadara in the early first century BC.
+An anonymous poem, the "Epitaph to Bion" says that he was poisoned and implies that he died young.
+Based on a reference in the "Epitaph to Bion" to "Ausonian grief", it has been proposed that the author of the epitaph was Italian and that Bion had travelled to Italy; however there is no other evidence for this and if the author of the epitaph had ever met Bion in person they could equally well have done so while travelling from Italy to Smyrna.